keypom/keypom-docs/docs/Tutorials/Advanced/daos/drop.md

 So far, you've broken down the DAO auto-registration tool into functional requirements.
 You then used them to write a script to create the accompanying drop.

 This included [creating the proposal and using the `accountIdField`](#adding-proposal-and-injected-arguments) to attach the wallet address for the account that will be onboarded.
-You then finished that off by [creating the linkdrops](#creating-onboarding-links) to distribute to prosepective onboardees.
+You then finished that off by [creating the linkdrops](#creating-onboarding-links) to distribute to prospective onboardees.

 In the next tutorial, you'll be creating the DAO bot that the FC drop you just created will be interacting with.